arif2k17/network_gallery/README.md

 ## Emailware

-Gallery Image is an [emailware](https://en.wiktionary.org/wiki/emailware).
+Network Gallery is an [emailware](https://en.wiktionary.org/wiki/emailware).
 Meaning, if you liked using this plugin or has helped you in anyway, I'd like you send me an email on <BeshoyMelika@gmail.com> about anything you'd want to say about this software.
 I'd really appreciate it!

 ## Related